Radio wasn't part of the plan but neither was starting a podcast & live-stream company.

 I was working for a video production company and 6 months in to the job we lost a major client.
 As a result I had a lot more down time and 4 months later I was let go.
 That was a Monday and the following Thursday I had my first interview at a mom and pop owned radio station in Connecticut.
 This shift lead to my eventual moving to Raleigh, NC where I've been able to break-in to working my favorite years in the industry at WDCG, G105 with the most talented and passionate team I've ever worked with.

-The key to success is to surround yourself with people as passionate as you are who are willing to work together as a team for one common goal no matter what your position.
+The key to success is to surround yourself with passionate people you trust to work together as a team for one common goal.

-I've learned so much in radio from working with sales (and their clients), promotions and personalities as an on-air programming assistant to a Program Director to a morning show producer.
-I take a lot of pride in overcoming big challenges and seeing winning results from hard work, which is really fun when you do what you love.
-I get the most pleasure out of working behind the scenes as a programming assistant while getting to entertain and inform listeners on the radio through my fun and dry sense of humor as well as opening up with personal stories and un-filtered real life perspective.
+I've learned so much in radio from working with sales (and their clients), promotions and on-air peers from my time as an on-air programming assistant to a Program Director to a morning show producer.
+I get the most pleasure out of working behind the scenes as a programming assistant while getting to entertain and inform listeners on the radio through my fun and dry sense of humor, as well as opening up with personal stories and un-filtered real life perspective.
 I never thought I would share my undecided take on having children of my own or how challenging it can be in the step-father or "mom's boyfriend" role when it comes to helping parent or avoiding feeling disrespected.
-I've grown a pair in the name of being authentic and learning a lot.
+I've grown a pair in the name of being authentic and learning to be a better storyteller.

 To this day I still get to enjoy my love for film production producing videos like my documentary Staying With Strangers, helping create relationships by inspiring people to travel more while spending less and creating a stream of income by hosting travelers like you!
-Then there's my Tik Tok.
+Then there's my Tik Tok account.